How to Prevent Dental Emergencies

 Daily brushing, flossing, and rinsing with mouthwash can go a long way in preventing tooth decay and infections that result in seriously painful toothaches.
 For extra protection, make sure your toothpaste and mouthwash contain fluoride.
 This naturally occurring mineral strengthens your tooth enamel, reducing your risk of getting cavities.

 Also, make sure to visit us for your routine checkups and cleanings every six months.
-At these appointments, Dr. Barker can detect small oral health issues and treat them before they spiral into larger, more painful, and costlier emergencies.
+At these appointments, our dentist can detect small oral health issues and treat them before they spiral into larger, more painful, and costlier emergencies.